Skip to main content

 Test and validation

-Post-install testing confirms the build behaves as expected under real driving conditions.
+Post-install testing confirms the upgrade package behaves as expected under real driving conditions.
 Calibration is refined until the results are repeatable and the car drives the way you intended.

 Actual sequencing may vary based on diagnostic findings and parts availability.
 The shop confirms any changes to scope before proceeding.